saireddyaem/NYC-Assignment/README.md

 The GET call what you shared in assignment is not giving any response.
 So for now i hard coded the form values.

-RUN: To run this use npm install and npm start to show the form in port:3000
+RUN: To run this use go to client folder npm install and npm start to show the form in port:3000